We have no vacancies at the moment.

 We have four vacancies at the moment.

 We welcome work experience students to spend their time with us here at Christ Church School and Nursery.
-Please complete the form below and return to the school office.
-Places are offered following consultation with the senior leadership team and completing a application form is NOT guaranteed acceptance.
+Please complete the Work Experience Application Form below and return to the school office.
+Places are offered following consultation with the senior leadership team.
+Please note that completing a application form does NOT guarantee a work placement.

 Creating opportunities for all

 At Christ Church we put people first.
 We know that our pupils and staff are the school’s greatest asset and we strive to provide opportunities for every child and adult to flourish and achieve their potential.

 Our governors and senior leadership team believe that with the right support, guidance, provision and challenge, all staff – whatever their role or responsibility – are capable of achieving amazing outcomes for the children, families and wider community we serve.

 Christ Church is a warm, welcoming, friendly school with a track record of identifying and nurturing talent and developing careers.

 Whether you are a cleaner, a member of our office staff, a playleader, a teaching assistant or a teacher, we want you to enjoy your work and to be as professional as you can be.
 Our children deserve the best – nothing less!

 For this reason, our staff are expected to proactively develop their practice by making the most of continuing professional development (CPD) opportunities on offer, both provided within school and elsewhere.
 And then, after a course has been attended, we expect staff members to cascade new learning and skills to colleagues.